yousufhasan/NodeJS-React/README.md

 ```javascript
 npm install && npm postinstall
 ```
-once everything is installed, then run the following command to start the nodejs and reactjs server.
+Once everything is installed, then run the following command to start the nodejs and reactjs server.

 ```javascript